telerik/teststudio-docs/docs/faq.md

 		<li><a href="/troubleshooting-guide/test-execution-problems-tg/firefox-tg/extension-not-installed" target="_blank">Test doesn't execute in Firefox</a></li>
 		<li><a href="/troubleshooting-guide/test-execution-problems-tg/safari-tg/extension-not-installed" target="_blank">Test doesn't execute in Safari</a></li>
 		</ul>
 		If you're using the Visual Studio plug-in and trying to run your test in Internet Explorer, make sure that Visual Studio was started as administrator.
 Our plug-in requires administrator level access in order to take control of Internet Explorer.
 Anything less than this and Windows will block our connection attempt believing it to be a security threat.
-See these two articles for additional information:<br><br>

-		<a href="http://windows.microsoft.com/en-us/windows7/how-do-i-run-an-application-once-with-a-full-administrator-access-token" target="_blank">How do I run an application once with a full administrator access token?</a><br><br>

-		<a href="http://technet.microsoft.com/en-us/magazine/ff431742.aspx" target="_blank">Configure Applications to Always Run as an Administrator</a>
+See this article for additional information: <a href="http://technet.microsoft.com/en-us/magazine/ff431742.aspx" target="_blank">Configure Applications to Always Run as an Administrator</a>
+        <br><br>
 		</p>
     </div>
 </div>